 The Goal of This Method

 Game play at any level should be a purpose unto itself, not a means to playing at a more advanced level.
 In San Francisco, limited games are more successful than open games.
-Those who play in the limited games choose to do so because they perceive it as more fun (at their level of experience) than playing in open competition.
-HandzTM has 10 levels of play, but none serve the purpose of helping players achieve the more important game at the next level.
+Those who play in the limited games choose to do so because they perceive it as more fun (at their level of experience) than playing in fierce, open competition.
+HandzTM has 10 levels of play, but none serves the purpose of helping players achieve the more important game at the next level.

 Please feel free to leave comments.